ec-europa/europa-component-library/docs/conventions/component.md

 #### Different behavior

-If we can't reuse behavior from generic component as is, specific component has to provide the whole javascript (instead of using generic one).
+If we can't reuse the behavior from the generic component as is, the specific component has to provide the whole javascript (instead of using generic one).
-This is the same structure as generic Twig file.
+This is the same structure as in the generic Twig file.

 As we lose the advantage of generic components here, it is recommended, when possible, to keep the exact same behavior for different systems.

 ## Context

-All dynamic data of component should be put in context, to allow customization in system components.
+All dynamic data of component should be put in context, and not hardcoded in Twig or JS files.
+This will allow easy customization of components.

-In most cases, context is defined in generic component, and used in corresponding system component.
+In most cases, the context is defined in the generic component and used in corresponding system component.

 Generic context files should be placed in a `data` folder, inside component's folder.